NicholasCaporusso/NKU-students_wall/README.md

 2. Clone the repository into a folder (i.e., `git clone https://github.com/NicholasCaporusso/students-wall.git .`)
 3. Create a webpage using the provided template and save the file under the students folder as `Year-Semester-INF-286-Section-Firstname-Lastname.html` (e.g., 2021-Spring-INF-286-002-Nicholas-Caporusso.html`)
 4. Create asquare image and save it into the `students` folder as `Year-Semester-INF-286-Section-Firstname-Lastname.png` (e.g., 2021-Spring-INF-286-002-Nicholas-Caporusso.png`)
-5. Open the file `students/students.js` and add your name to the list as follows: `Year-Semester-INF-286-Section-Firstname-Lastname` (e.g., 2021-Spring-INF-286-002-Nicholas-Caporusso`)
+5. Open the file `students/students.js` and add your name to the list as follows: `Year-Semester-INF-286-Section-Firstname-Lastname` (e.g., 2021-Spring-INF-286-002-Nicholas-Caporusso`). **Make sure you wrap the name into single quotes and that it is preceded by a comma**
 6. Create a commit (i.e., `git add .` and `git commit -m 'Firstname Lastname added their material'`)
 7. Push your repository (i.e., `git push`)